PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:52:25
+Last updated: 2024-04-02 16:52:59
-Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach
+Random Quote: The attempt to combine wisdom and power has only rarely been successful and then only for a short while. - Albert Einstein